The biggest change to Australian payroll in years

 Practical guidance, ahead of the date

-We will continue to publish guidance for customers as the ATO and Treasury finalise the detail — including configuration notes, readiness checklists, and clear instructions on what (if anything) needs to change in your environment.
-No action is required from you right now.
+We continue to publish guidance for customers – including configuration notes, readiness checklists, and clear instructions on what (if anything) needs to change in your environment – to help you prepare ahead of 1 July 2026.

 The future payroll function will not simply process payroll.
 It will continuously validate, monitor, explain and optimise payroll outcomes in real time.